wstlabs/animal-husbandry-perl6/README.md

 ## Usage ##

-The strategy is of course designed do be fully compatible with the original ```farm.pl``` script from the programming challenge, so it will run under that script in the usual way.
+The strategy is of course designed do be fully compatible with the original ```farm.pl``` script from the programming challenge, so it will run under that script in the usual way:

+    perl6 farm.pl ai Naive Naive Naive

 As to running the native game harness:  Once you've cloned the dist, sample usage (from the top dir of the dist) goes like this -- in this example, for a 2-player game of the Naive strategy against itself:
 ```
     perl6 -Ilib demos/play.pl ai 1 Naive Naive
 ```
 The ```1``` is simply to specify that you want one and only one contest to be run.
 It's also possible to specify an upper limit on the number of rounds to be played, via the ```--n``` flag; and to suppress output, you can set loudness to zero:
 ```
     perl6 -Ilib demos/play.pl --loud=0 --n=100 ai 1 Naive Naive Naive
 ```
 There are also some unit tests under the ```t/``` dir which are fairly well maintained.

 ### Prerequisites ###
 This distribution has one external dependency; the class ```KeyBag::Deco```, which is a patched, or "decorated" extension of the core ```KeyBag``` class providing certain functionality which seems not quite finished in both Rakudo and Niecza at the moment -- including, most importantly, working Unicode operators.  ```KeyBag::Deco``` can be found over here:

 https://github.com/wstlabs/keybag-extras-p6

+## License ##

+This code is distributed under the Artistic License, and may be used or modified under the same terms as the Perl language itself.

+## Acknowledgements ##

+Significant portions of the ```Game``` harness include refactored code from Carl's original script, ```farm.pl```.
+The correspondences and modifications should be fairly obvious.